Jkytol/JKgatsby/src/content/post-1.md

 ---
-title: "Doing a game jam is such a pleasant thing, since its a joy, and this is long post title, and to view how it works.
+title: "Doing a game jam is such a pleasant thing, since its a joy, and this is long post title, and to see how it works.
 Game art and Code preview here."
-date: "2020-21-09"
+date: "2020-09-21"
 draft: false
-path: "/blog/EkaPostaus"
+path: "/blog/eka-postaus"
 ---
 # c# movement script & art assets sneakpeek